Chagas IgG

 Specimen Labeling

-• Two patient-specific identifiers required (e.g., patient full name, date of birth, Medical record number)
+• At least two patient-specific identifiers required on specimen (e.g., patient full name, date of birth, medical record number).

 Shipping and Specimen Handling Requirements